Austinnnnnnnnn/Dairy_Website/README.md

 # Dairy_Website
-Create a webite for Dunedin Dairy
+Create a website for Dunedin Dairy